 My Back and Knee Pain Worsened a Lot Recently For No Reason

-I had to go to bed and take strong pain medication which I hate taking because they make me feel really quite ill.
-However, when my pain is so bad, I have no option other than to take the meds and trying to cope with the side effects.
+I had to go to bed and take strong pain medication which I hate taking because it makes me feel really quite ill.
+However, when my pain is so bad, I have no option other than to take the meds and try to cope with the side effects.

 The pain medication and bed rest made the pain a little bit more bearable.
 However, a few days later, I was still suffering much more than normal.
 My knee pain did eventually return to its normal level but my back pain didn’t.

 Whenever my pain flares up like this, I always ask myself if I’ve perhaps done something without realizing it.
 I try to look back at the previous days almost in the hope that I can find a reason.
 Have I cooked, have I shopped, or done some housework?
 Perhaps I pushed myself too far?
 Or have I twisted around badly?
 On this occasion, as often is the case, the answer is no. My pain had just worsened for no reason at all.